digitalfabrik/entitlementcard/docs/domains-projects.md

 - `tiles.entitlementcard.app` - Tile server
 - `api.entitlementcard.app` - Backend server
 - `apt.entitlementcard.app` - SSH server for deployment
-- `druckerei.entitlementcard.app` - Web server for frontend
+- `druckerei.entitlementcard.app` - Web server for `administration`

 All of the above domains point to the same production server.
 This should not be used for development.
 It maybe used for showcasing the app though.
 A special environment can be used for showcasing.